 Fiberglass pools are easier and quicker to install than most other inground pool options.
 They are also incredibly durable and require very little maintenance.
-The cost of a fiberglass pool will vary based on where you live, but there are some general guidelines to help you estimate the cost range you can expect.
-Fiberglass pools have relatively short installation times and come in a variety of shapes and sizes, so you can surely find one to suit your needs and aesthetic preferences.
+The cost of a fiberglass pool will vary based on where you live, but some general guidelines can help you estimate the cost range you can expect.
+Fiberglass pools come in various shapes and sizes, so you can surely find one to suit your needs and aesthetic preferences.
 So, how much does a fiberglass pool cost?
 Let’s break it down.

-Not all fiberglass pool quotes get created with equal amounts of information, so be sure to ask for a quote that includes labor, installation, and other extras that are important to you.
-Many homeowners forget about the finishing touches for their pool areas such as decking or landscaping, and these details can all add substantial cost to the final project budget.
+Not all fiberglass pool quotes from swimming pool companies are the same.
+I always recommend requesting a quote that includes labor hours, installation, and any other costs you may expect.
+Many homeowners don’t factor in finishing touches for their pool areas, such as decking or landscaping.
+Details like these can all add substantial costs to the final project budget.

-When you receive a quote from a reputable swimming pool installer, you’ll want to see a cost breakdown of the labor and materials.
-Ask about how long they expect installation to take, and how many person-hours get budgeted for in the quote, the pool warranty, and the quality of the materials.
-It’s also good to ask about how the area surrounding the pool ultimately gets finished, and if that work is also included in the quote as often, it’s not.
+When you receive a quote from a swimming pool installer, you’ll want to see a cost breakdown of the labor and materials.
+Ask how long they expect installation to take, how many hours get budgeted for in the quote, the pool warranty, and the quality of the materials.
+It’s also good to ask about how the area surrounding the pool ultimately gets finished and if that work is also included in the quote, which often it’s not.

-Any cost ranges for a fiberglass swimming pool will vary based on your location and the pool itself.
-However, there are some basic ranges we can look at to get a feel for the cost of a pool and what type of budget is required.
+Price ranges for installing a fiberglass swimming pool will vary based on your location and the quality of the pool itself.
+However, there are some primary ranges we can look at to get a feel for the cost of a pool and how much you should expect to budget.

 For example, in Alabama and Florida, the average cost is between $15,000 and $55,000.
 The range for a pool in California is between $20,000 and $60,000, and in Michigan, you can expect to pay between $25,000 and $65,000.

-With that said, it’s impossible to pin down an exact amount as there are so many variables to consider, and customization options available.
+With that said, it’s impossible to pin down an exact amount as there are so many variables to consider, including customization.
 Pool costs average about $15,000 for the labor and roughly $30,000 for the pool and associated materials.
 So altogether, you are looking at a rough average of about $45,000.

-While the cost of your pool will vary based on your location, the size of your pool is a major determining factor as well.
-There are different types of fiberglass pools available, including:
+While the cost of your pool will vary based on your location, the pool size is a major determining factor.
+Here are some of the different types of fiberglass pools and their average price range.

 Labor Costs and Materials

-In addition to the cost of the fiberglass shell, there is a shipping cost to consider, excavation of your build site, and components such as the pool pump, filter, and salt chlorine generator (if you’re thinking about getting a saltwater pool).
+In addition to the cost of the fiberglass shell, there is the shipping cost to consider, excavation of your build site, and equipment such as the pool pump, filter, and salt chlorine generator (if you’re thinking about getting a saltwater pool).
 Additional labor to backfill around the pool is less than the cost of the initial excavation.
-Still, then you’ll also need to factor in the price of decking material and other necessary landscaping work.
+Then you’ll also need to factor in the price of decking material and other necessary landscaping work.

-Many homeowners want to install a fiberglass pool as a DIY project, but this requires a lot of time, equipment, and specialized knowledge to execute well.
-Many homeowners find that they prefer to do the decking and other landscaping work themselves once the fiberglass pool is professionally installed.
+Many homeowners may consider installing a fiberglass pool as a DIY project, but executing it well requires a lot of time, heavy equipment, and specialized knowledge.
+I find that many homeowners prefer to do the decking and other landscaping work themselves once the fiberglass pool is professionally installed.

-For some homeowners, installing their pool is an ideal option, but for many of us, it’s best to hire a reputable pool builder.
-Below we’ll look at the different types of installations you have to choose from and what to look for with each one, from basic installations to complex jobs.
+For some homeowners, installing the pool themselves is an ideal option, but there is no shame in hiring a reputable pool builder.
+Below, I look at the different types of installations you have to choose from and what to look for with each one, from basic installations to complex jobs.

 DIY and Assisted Installs

-A full DIY install requires the homeowner to manage every part of the installation process from choosing the pool, arranging for shipping, and gathering all of the necessary materials and tools.
+A complete DIY install calls for the homeowner to manage every part of the installation process, from choosing the pool, arranging for shipping, and gathering all necessary materials and tools.
 DIY installs also require that you learn about local building and safety codes, take out permits as needed, and adhere to local ordinances during the installation.
 This is definitely the least expensive installation method, but you’ll have to decide if a cheaper install is worth more work.
 DIY installs usually cost around $8,000-$30,000.

-Assisted installs are a popular option for homeowners that wish to save a little money by doing parts of the process themselves or working alongside a contractor who advises during the installation.
-Assisted installs typically include the pump, pool, and filter system along with all of the plumbing work.
+Assisted installs are a popular option for homeowners that wish to save a little money by doing parts of the process themselves or working alongside a contractor who can advise them during the installation.
+Assisted installs typically include the pump, pool, filter system, and plumbing work.

-In an assisted install, the homeowner will perform the majority of the excavation and the finishing work, including backfilling around the pool once it gets installed.
-This process leaves the least familiar and critical parts of the process to the professionals, including setting the shell in place, leveling the pool, and installing all plumbing-related systems.
+In an assisted install, the homeowner will perform most of the excavation and the finishing work, including backfilling around the pool once it gets installed.
+This process leaves the least familiar and critical parts to the professionals, including setting the shell in place, leveling the pool, and installing all plumbing-related systems.
 The cost of DIY or assisted installs can vary greatly depending on how much work you have a contractor do and what type of equipment you hire for the job.
 You can expect to pay anywhere between $15,000 to $45,000 for an assisted install of a fiberglass pool.

-The turn-key installation refers to everything needed for a basic fiberglass pool, which also covers electrical costs and fencing.
+Turn-key installation includes everything needed for a basic fiberglass pool, which also covers electrical costs and fencing.
 This option is perfect for homeowners that want to hire out all aspects of their fiberglass pool installation, including the final touches like decking and landscaping.

-What this installation covers may vary from one installer to another, so verify what services come packaged along with the pool installation.
-In general, this option ensures that you get a quality pool installation, and the cost of this ranges from $48,000 to $80,000.
+What this installation covers may vary from one installer to another, so verify what services come with the pool installation.
+This option generally ensures a quality pool installation, and the cost will range from $40,000 to $85,000.

 Additional Costs for a DIY Install

-For a DIY install, you’re going to need several different tools and lots of time to work your way through the various steps.
+For a full DIY install or assisted installs, you will need several different tools and lots of time to work through the various steps.
 Once the pool is in place, you’ll also need to have some plumbing tools on hand.
 You may also need concrete tools for concrete decking and retaining walls.

-Permits may also cost extra in your area, and you’ll need concrete tools if you plan to install a concrete deck or retaining wall.
-Other costs include the electrical work that often gets performed by a licensed electrician and a way to get rid of the dirt left over from the excavation.
+You’ll also need to remove leftover dirt from the excavation.
 Having dirt hauled away isn’t typically a huge expense, but finding a place for it to go can be challenging in some areas.
 Fiberglass pool excavation can cost between $2,000 and $13,000.

-Topsoil is another cost as you will likely find that “rough grade” soil isn’t suitable for planting grass or sod.
+Topsoil is another cost, as you will likely find that “rough grade” soil isn’t suitable for planting grass or sod.
 You’ll want to look for finished-grade soil or something better for your topmost layer where you want to add landscaping plants.
-Keep in mind that you don’t have to complete all of the landscaping and other finishing touches at once when you do the project yourself.
+Remember that you don’t have to complete all the landscaping and other finishing touches at once when you do the project yourself.
 You can take on these smaller projects as time and funds permit.
 100 square feet of topsoil will cost around $40.

-There are times when a homeowner will purchase just a fiberglass pool shell and perform the installation themselves, which is a viable option for those who are motivated to work hard and pay attention to the small details of the process.
-Shell prices will have some variation, but in general, you can expect:
+Sometimes, a homeowner will purchase just a fiberglass pool shell and perform the installation themselves, which is a viable option for those motivated to work hard and pay attention to the small details of the process.
+Shell prices will have some variation, but here is a basic breakdown.

 - Medium shells between 27 feet and 34 feet average $13,000 to $20,000

-Buying the shell doesn’t necessarily include any of the accessories or other components to the pool itself, and the installation process involves a number of additional costs you’ll want to consider.
+Buying the shell doesn’t necessarily include any of the accessories or other components of the pool itself, and the installation process involves many additional costs you’ll want to consider.